open-i18n/rust-unic/README.md

 planed.

-We expect to have the `1.0` version released in 2018 and maintain a stable API afterwards, with possibly one or two API udpates per year for the first couple of years.
+We expect to have the `1.0` version released in 2018 and maintain a stable API afterwards, with possibly one or two API updates per year for the first couple of years.

 ## Design Goals